roadrunner-server/roadrunner-docs/docs/en/integration/migration.md

-# Migration from v1.0 to v2.0
+# Integration — Migration from v1.0 to v2.0

 To migration integration from RoadRunner v1.* to v2.* follow the next steps.

 ## Update Configuration

 Second version of RoadRunner use single worker factory for all of its plugins.
 This means that you must include a new section into your config `server` which is responsible for the worker creation.
 Limit service no longer presented as separate entity but rather part of specific service configuration.

 ```yaml